AscendingPassage.com HOME PAGE.

 The men of Thebes, if they still saw too massively and too vastly, at

-least saw straight; they saw calmly, at the same time as they saw
+least saw straight.
+They saw calmly, at the same time as they saw

-Greece, were afterwards in some measure to inspire our own.
+forever.
+Their conceptions were afterwards in some measure to inspire our own.
 In

-religion, in art, in beauty under all its aspects, they were as much
+religion, in art, in beauty under all its aspects, they were

-as monstrous as the trunk of the baobab and as high as towers,
+as monstrous as the trunk of the baobab and as high as towers.
+The pillars of our cathedrals are utterly

 little by little in accordance with the progressive development of